 Our favourite Turkish snack was the simit, a sesame encrusted bread ring sold by street vendors.
 Turkish food was a revelation – mezes consisting of freshly baked Turkish bread accompanied by dips such as tzatziki, hummus and haydari, along with marinated vegetables.
-Furthermore, we can’t overlook mentioning the pot kebabs, where the pot has to be smashed to release the contents of the meal.
+Additionally, the pot kebabs, where the pot has to be smashed to release the contents of the meal were tasty and substantial.
 For dessert, it was difficult to resist deliciously sticky baklava.

 A night out in Sultanahmet involved the amazing feats of a whirling dervish followed by a hangover from hell the following morning – Turkish wine was surprisingly good!